Welcome, dear digital artist!

 If you can choose your image, start with the right ones.
 Start with an image of a person that is looking directly towards the camera.
 As long as you are a beginner or a slightly advanced painter this is my suggested way to go – it’s the easiest one to go, and you will learn easily everything you need about the facial proportions.

 It makes such a huge difference in terms of skill, if the person you are painting is looking directly into the camera – that’s you, the artist’s eyes.

 If you are an advanced painter of course, go for other types of angles like the known ¾ portrait painting.
 I’m also not saying that a beginner should never try it, but for the start, this is my advice.

-The next step in choosing the reference image for portrait painting is the lightning.
+The next step of choosing the reference image for portrait painting is the lightning.
 I have never in my life painted a portrait painting done with a flash directly from the front, which means coming from the camera or mobile phone directly.
-And even as a photographer I have never taken such a photo.
-I’m shocked when I see a photographer who uses the flash directly in the face of a person.
+And even as a photographer, I have never taken such a photo.
+I’m quite shocked when I see a photographer who uses the flash directly in the face of a person.
 Looking at it from an artist’s perspective that’s something like an artistic sin.

 So, choose a reference image with a natural, authentic lightning source.
 It doesn’t have to be a candle hanging from the ceiling, but a normal lamp in the middle of the room will do the job.

 Before I forget it: If you are using the image just to practice for yourself without posting it, take whatever reference image you want from the internet – I do it too.

 And if you want to post your digital portrait painting, find a good source like pixabay or unsplash.

 But, you can also ask a person or directly a model or the photographer for permission to paint their photo.
 Believe me, most will allow it, and also be thankful for it and excited.
 It is always a win – win situation where everybody has something to win.

 You will do a great job for them!